 Differences Between TypeScript vs Dart

-Dart is a general purpose, class-based, object-oriented programming language with a C-style syntax which is used to build web and mobile applications.
+Dart is a general-purpose, class-based, object-oriented programming language with a C-style syntax that is used to build web and mobile applications.
 It is also utilized for the creation of the Internet of Things (IoT) devices.
 It is open source and developed by Google and later approved as a standard by ECMA.
 Dart supports interfaces, abstract classes, generics, static typing, and mixins.

 Head to Head Comparison Between TypeScript and Dart